 - To demonstrate to the community that Deaconess functions smoothly and efficiently, thereby encouraging the proper utilization of our services.

 - To provide a “model” system of resuscitation for other regional trauma programs.

-For the purposes of this manual, we shall assume that the Trauma Team is notified for patients who will have multiple injuries and be unstable.
-It is important to remember that the resuscitation scheme should be implemented for all patients who appear to meet the criteria and the assumption will be that each patient is potentially critically injured.
+For the purposes of these guidelines, we shall assume that the Trauma Team is notified for patients who have multiple injuries and are unstable.
+It is important to remember that the resuscitation scheme should be implemented for all patients who appear to meet the criteria and with assumption that each patient is potentially critically injured.
 If the injuries are found to be less severe, then the resuscitation protocols can be modified accordingly.